Wizcorp/phonegap-facebook-plugin/README.md

 </pre>

 ## Automatic Installation
 This plugin is based on [plugman](https://git-wip-us.apache.org/repos/asf?p=cordova-plugman.git;a=summary).
-To install it to your app, simply execute plugman as follows; Still a little buggy and does not include the latest Facebook SDKs.
+To install it to your app, simply execute plugman as follows; It does not currently work with plugman at all.
+WORK IN PROGRESS

 	plugman --platform [PLATFORM] --project [TARGET-PATH] --plugin [PLUGIN-PATH] APP_ID="[APP_ID]"